 And the signs of this transformation are already underway.
-Many of us have already seen how Poland has just received the first shipments of LNG natural gas.
+Many of us have already seen how Poland has just received the first shipments of liquified natural gas [LNG].
 A similar dynamic is underway with Lithuania and the Baltic states.
-And even Hungary and Croatia have just signed a breakthrough agreement that will make possible the overland shipment of LNG to Hungary from Adriatic - from an Adriatic entry point.
+And even Hungary and Croatia have just signed a breakthrough agreement that will make possible the overland shipment of LNG to Hungary from an Adriatic entry point.